T. Rex (band): Transition, decline and resurgence (January 1973 – September 1977)

 Bolan's Zip Gun (1975) saw the group further developing the soul and funk of previous records.
 Most of the material had already been released the previous year in the US as Light of Love.
 It was self-produced by Bolan who, in addition to writing the songs, gave his music a harder, more futuristic sheen.
 Bolan's own productions were not well received in the music press.
 However, in the US, Rolling Stone magazine gave it a positive review.
 During this time Bolan became increasingly isolated, while high tax rates in the UK drove him into exile in Monte Carlo and the US.
 No longer a vegetarian, Bolan put on weight due to consumption of hamburgers and alcohol, and was ridiculed in the music press.

 T. Rex's penultimate album, Futuristic Dragon (1976), featured an inconsistent production style that veered from Wall of Sound-style songs to disco backing, with nostalgic nods to the old T. Rex boogie machine.
 It only managed to reach number 50, but the album was better received by the critics and featured the singles "New York City" (number 15 in the UK) and "Dreamy Lady" (number 30).
 The latter was promoted as T. Rex Disco Party.
-To promote the album, the band toured the UK, and performed on television shows such as Top of the Pops, Supersonic and Get It Together.
+To promote the album, Bolan assembled a new line-up, retaining Dino Danes on keyboards and recruiting bassist Herbie Flowers, drummer Tony Newman and second guitarist Miller Anderson for a UK tour, as well as appearances on television shows such as Top of the Pops, Supersonic and Get It Together.